 Side note on Safety and Security: A quality issue after all

-This is not an article about the dangers of IoT and vehicle IT Security.
-However, it is clear that conflicting paradigms regarding product safety and IT Security are at work, which will need to be reconciled in order to make sense in the long run.
+It is somehow ironic that the automotive industry with a long history of “Safety by Design” is now unconsciously embracing a conflicting paradigm from the IT industry with the advent of the interconnected car.
+However, this is not an article about the dangers of IoT and vehicle IT Security, but it is clear that conflicting paradigms regarding product safety and IT Security are at work, which will need to be reconciled on both sides in order to make sense in the long run.

-For the automotive industry regarding providing continuous hardening update services far beyond vehicle end-of-production date as more and more cyber risk are introduced with interconnected IT cars, but on the other hand also for the IT industry regarding “Security by Design” in order to improve the quality of typical IT products when they are shipped.
-Preventing future product quality and safety issues regarding costly IoT assets is impossible without addressing IT Security during the whole product life-cycle and even beyond – which creates also a tremendous economic challenge for producer and consumer.
+The automotive industry needs to consider continuous hardening as update services far beyond vehicle end-of-production date as more and more cyber risk are introduced with interconnected functionality.
+IT industry on the other hand should shift towards “Security by Design” in order to improve the quality of typical IT products when they are shipped.
+Preventing future quality and safety issues of costly IoT assets is impossible without addressing IT Security during the whole product life-cycle and even for years beyond.
+Obviously, a tremendous economic challenge for both producer and consumer.